rafaelpossenti/full-stack-web-developer/README.md

 #### Item Catalog
 Developed a content management system using the Flask framework in Python.
 Authentication is provided via OAuth and all data is stored within a PostgreSQL database.

+#### Neighborhood Map
+Created a single-page web application, built using the Knockout framework, that displays a Google Map of an area and various points of interest.
+Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare and Wikipedia APIs.

 #### Linux Server Configuration
 Installed and configured all required software to turn a baseline Ubuntu Amazon Web Services server into a fully functional web application server, including Apache Web Server and PostgreSQL database server.